 - Not be working or working fewer than 16 hours

 - Have a child under five or be 29 or more weeks pregnant

-- Have income and savings below a certain amount (see below).
+- Have income and savings below a certain amount (see page two).

 Different rules can apply if you are a student or are caring for a child or adult with a disability or long-term health problem.

 If you are a student you may be able to claim income support if you are studying in further education (eg A-level, GNVQ, GCSE and basic skills courses).